California DUI Information

 DUI Penalties and Sentencing

 Each county in California has similar, but actually uniquely different, sentencing customs for DUI cases.
 Not only does sentencing differ from county to county, but it also differs from courtroom to courtroom.
 That is why you need to work with an attorney who is experienced in that particular county.
 Even a first-offense DUI can lead to costly and inconvenient consequences.
 If convicted or if you lose the DMV hearing, you may have to install an Ignition Interlock Device or your license will be suspended for a period of time.
-In addition, if you are convicted of a first-offense DUI, the court will order you to attend Drunk Driving classes, pay hefty fines, fees, penalties such as trash pickup, higher insurance costs, and possibly jail time.
+In addition, if you are convicted of a first-offense DUI, the court will order you to attend Drunk Driving classes, and pay hefty fines, fees, penalties such as trash pickup, higher insurance costs, and possibly jail time.

 In California, a DUI within 10 years of a prior DUI or wet reckless is considered a prior DUI or a Second DUI.
 First, second, and third DUIs without injuries are misdemeanors, but DUIs with injuries to another party can be charged as misdemeanors or felonies.